 Cowboy Caviar is a chunky, flavor-packed recipe perfect as a scoopable appetizer or side salad.
-Tangy, spicy and full of wholesome ingredients you’ll love.
+Tangy, spicy and full of colorful wholesome ingredients you’ll love.

 What is Cowboy Caviar?

 Is it a scoopable dip or a side dish?

 It’s a chunky recipe of beans, corn, onion, chile peppers and more in a tangy-zesty dressing.

 Easy to make and perfect for any casual meal.

 Great either as a side salad OR as an appetizer dip.

 It was invented by Helen Corbitt, the Director of Food Services at Neiman-Marcus in Texas in the early 1900’s.

 The beauty of this dish, besides it’s great spicy flavor, is the flexibility of the ingredients.